-Hiking and river rafting are two of the most popular activities in Dinosaur National Monument – but are by no means all that Dinosaur has to offer.
+Hiking and river rafting are two of the most popular activities in Dinosaur National Monument - but are by no means all that Dinosaur has to offer.
 Bicycling is available on maintained dirt roads.
 There are many good places to cast your fishing rod.
 Backcountry camping is a great way to feel like you are the only person in the monument.
-Nighttime reveals some of the darkest skies in America – perfect for stargazing.
+Nighttime reveals some of the darkest skies in America - perfect for stargazing.
 Mount up and go horseback riding.
-Or just take a leisurely trip on one of two scenic drives.
+Or just take a leisurely trip on one of our scenic drives.

-Contact either of the visitor center for a schedule of ranger-led programs during the summer.
+Stop at a visitor center for a schedule of ranger-led programs during the summer.

 Did You Know?